August 1st - Sonoma Valley, California

 So much for the useless and misleading snow capped mountain giving any indication of the weather this weekend.
 Today it is a scorching 95 degrees outside

-didn't get a chance to put in a counter that they owed us, so they said"next time you are in town stop by" Yes it has been a year but this is the first time we
+get a chance to put in a counter that they owed us, so they said "next time you are in town stop by" Yes it has been a year but this is the first time we have been

-have been near so we will get our new counter and mirror and an oil change and be on our way to Sonoma, California.
-Hopefully the weather will be wonderful
+near so we will get our new counter and mirror and an oil change and be on our way to Sonoma, California.
+Hopefully the weather will be wonderful there and

-there and cool.
+cool.
 It has been a bit above 100 degrees in that area, but according to weather.com it is supposed to be only 70 degrees for the weekend.
-Let's
+Let's hope that's

 July 25th - Coburg, Oregon

-taken care of.
+care of.
 Friends of ours, Kurt and Phyllis, are here as well.
-They are looking to buy a previously owned bus like ours
+They are looking to buy a previously owned bus like ours and they too

-and they too are taking advantage of the amenities.
-We had them drill a couple new cup holders for Frank since his driver's
+are taking advantage of the amenities.
+We had them drill a couple new cup holders for Frank since his driver's seat never had

 Later this same day.... .... ....

-view of snow covered Mount Rainer.
+of snow covered Mount Rainer.
 Yes it is still covered in snow in July so lets hope that means that this weekend might be a bit cooler than the last one.
+The last

-from our Budweiser teammates so it makes it an even shorter walk to lunch and we can check in on the birds as often as we need.
-We sure could get spoiled
+Budweiser teammates so it makes it an even shorter walk to lunch and we can check in on the birds as often as we need.
+We sure could get spoiled by this.

 July 21st - Seattle, Washington